-Natural disaster and man-made threats are hazardous and can quickly strike us anytime without warning.
-People face high risks during these times of emergencies and it is imperative to be prepared and have plans for anything that may occur.
+Natural disasters and artificial threats are hazardous and can quickly strike us anytime without warning.
+People face high risks during these emergencies, and it is imperative to be prepared and have plans for anything that may occur.

-The key for your home and family for protection and survival is individual preparedness, that is, when you at least prepared for the worst, then no harm could possibly happen.
+The key for your home and family for protection and survival is individual preparedness.
+That is, when you at least prepared for the worst, then no harm could happen.

-The main goal of emergency preparedness is to fulfil responsibilities - that every individual has a role to play.
-At times, various of hazards are faced by every region, homes, and basic knowledge is an integral part of being prepared.
-It is best to know the risk in your area and prepare for the different situations.
-You should also be familiar with basics in first aid and safety.
+Emergency preparedness aims to fulfill responsibilities - that every individual has a role to play.
+At times, various hazards are faced by every region, home, and basic knowledge is an integral part of being prepared.
+It is best to know the risk in your area and prepare for different situations.
+You should also be familiar with the basics of first aid and safety.

 THE ESSENTIALS OF GENERAL PREPAREDNESS

 - Before an Emergency

 Do you know how and when to protect yourself in case of emergencies (hurricane, earthquake, wildfire, tornado, floods, etc.)?
 How about your home and family?